-I have worked as a research consultant, dramaturg, playwright, and director for over thirty professional and university theatre productions, including work with the Abbey Theatre, The Eugene O’Neill Theatre Center, and New Harmony Theatre.
+I have worked as a research consultant, dramaturg, and director for over thirty professional and university theatre productions, including work with the Abbey Theatre, The Eugene O’Neill Theatre Center, and New Harmony Theatre.
 My plays Haunted, Beau, and Grass Greener have been staged as readings or full productions at Centre College and the Samuel Beckett Theatre.

-Currently, I am developing a performance project entitled Grass Greener, which explores the social model of disability by having participants examine structural barriers to access, problematize disability simulations, and reimagine concepts of wellness.
+Currently, I am developing a one-woman play entitled Echo Chamber, and a performance project exploring the social model of disability by having participants examine structural barriers to access, problematize disability simulations, and reimagine concepts of wellness.

 I bring seven years of teaching experience in a variety of academic settings to the classroom.
-My current academic affiliations are with the English Department at George Washington University, American University’s Literature Department, and Centre College's Semester-In-Washington program, where I am co-teaching Spring 2018 seminars on Disability Studies and Political Theatre, respectively.
+My current academic affiliations are with the English Department at George Washington University, American University’s Literature Department, and Centre College's Semester-In-Washington program with Butler University, and the Johns Hopkins Center for Talented Youth's Institute for Advanced Critical and Cultural Studies.
 As a past faculty member of the West Virginia Governor's Honors Academy, I also have experience developing and teaching courses for high school students on a co-ed, residential living campus.
-In Summer 2018 I am joining the faculty of the Johns Hopkins Center for Talented Youth's Institute Advanced Critical and Cultural Studies, where I will be teaching "Madness and Insanity: A Social History."